AjinkyaRaorane/AjinkyaRaorane/README.md

 # Hi, I'm Ajinkya 👋🏻

 ## **I'm a DevOps Engineer**
-- 🚀 I specialize in AWS and Azure with over 6 years experience of design and implementation
+- 🚀 I specialize in cloud and DevOps with over 6+ years experience of design and implementation
-- 📲 Reach out to me for Consultancy regarding AWS and Azure.
+- 📲 Reach out to me for Consultancy regarding Cloud and DevOps.
 - 🤝🏻 I am passionate about my work and always eager to connect with other experts.

 <br>